chauff/cse1500-web-transcripts/Lecture-5.md

 Imagine you have a list of twenty todo items and you want to alternate the todo items' background color (to make it easier to read them).
 Two simple ways to go about this are:

-- You can "hardcode" the CSS rule of every element, ending up with twenty rules.
+- You can *hardcode* the CSS rule of every element, ending up with twenty rules.
 This is not maintainable.
 - You write two CSS rules (one per background color), assign each to a class and then alternate in the todo items class assignment.
-Better, than the first option, but the redundancy remains.
+Better than the first option, but the redundancy remains.

 Ideally, we only create two CSS rules and solve the rest (alternate assignment of background colors) with pseudo-classes.
-And that's exactly what we can do with the first two pseudo-classes we introduce next.
+And that's exactly what we can do with the two pseudo-classes we introduce next.

 ### :bangbang: nth-child(X) and nth-of-type(X)

-- `nth-child(X)` is any element that is the Xth **child element** of its parent;
+- [`nth-child(X)`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child) is any element that is the Xth **child element** of its parent;
-- `nth-of-type(X)` is any element that is the Xth **sibling** of its type.
+- [`nth-of-type(X)`](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-of-type) is any element that is the Xth **sibling** of its type.

 In both cases, `X` can be an integer or formula, e.g `2n+1`, where `n` represents a number starting at 0 and incrementing.
-Instead of `2n` and `2n+`1 we can also use `even` and `odd` as shortcuts.
+Instead of `2n` and `2n+1` we can also use `even` and `odd` as shortcuts.
+If we want to start counting elements in reverse order, we can use the analogous `nth-last-child(X)` and `nth-last-of-type(X)` pseudo-classes.

-If we are aiming at the first and/or last child or sibling element, we can also use a different set of pseudo-classes (shortcuts):
+If we are aiming at the first and/or last child or sibling element, we also have additional shortcut pseudo-classes:

 | Pseudo-class   | Equivalent to        |
 |----------------|----------------------|